computer-lab/computerlab.io/source/_posts/how-to-start-tracking-the-security-firehose-in-five-minutes.md

 **Message Frequency** Varies
 **Formats** Mailing List, RSS

+US-CERT is a division of the federal government that tracks cyber threats.
-US-CERT has a variety of feeds for both high and low frequency security bulletins.
+They have a variety of feeds for both high and low frequency security bulletins.
 They also publish advisories that are not specific to a particular piece of software but rather describe best practices and current trends in computer security.